 - When it comes to gifts, prioritize experiences over physical things

-- Borrow instead of buying – The Thingery, the Tool Library, or even the local public library are great resources to keep your home free from clutter!
+- Borrow instead of buying – The Thingery, the Tool Library, or even your local public library are great resources

 Reuse and Repair

-Is your blender broken?
+Did your blender break?
 Repair it!
-Communities around the world have been organizing events to offer free, or by donation, repairs of small appliances, power tools, electronics, and even garments, textiles and ceramics.
-Repairing can save you money, teach you how to fix an item, and can increase a sense of community by encouraging you to engage with community members that share a common interest.
-Remember, a little repair could go a long way and prevent unnecessary waste.
-And if you feel like refreshing your wardrobe or giving a new vibe to your home, try buying second-hand items instead!
+People worldwide have been organizing events to offer free, or by donation, repairs of small appliances, power tools, electronics, and even garments, textiles and ceramics.
+Repairing can save money, teach you how to fix an item, and instill a deeper sense of community.
+Remember, a little repair can go a long way towards preventing unnecessary waste.
+If you do feel like refreshing your wardrobe or giving your home a new vibe, try buying second-hand items instead!

 3 easy tips:

-- Reuse your old clothes for a new purpose: try making makeup remover cotton pads or perhaps a fabric strip to wash your bike
+- Reuse your old clothes for a new purpose, by stitching some makeup remover cotton pads or perhaps a fabric strip to wash your bike

 - Participate in a neighborhood swap and exchange your old things for second-hand “new” things.
 Have you checked BUNZ out?